Jian-Zhang1/Paper-and-Code/README.md

 # Paper-and-Code
-This repository is created for recording medical imaging &amp; deep learing paper and code
+This repository is created for recording medical imaging &amp; deep learning paper and code